Continuous Gravitational Waves: A New Window to Look for Heavy Non-annihilating Dark Matter: Continuous-wave probes of low mass transmuted black holes

 where $f_0$ is the \gwh frequency at a reference time $t_{\rm ref}$.
 From Eq.~(\ref{eqn:fdot_chirp}), we can see that, for a system with $m_1=m_2=1M_\odot$, and at low-enough frequencies $(f_0 \sim 10^{-5}$\,Hz), the second term in Eq.~(\ref{eqn:powlaws}) will be much less than 1, and can be binomially expanded to

 which describes quasi-monochromatic \cws.\\ For a particular detector, we can compute the minimum detectable signal amplitude $h_0$ in a matched-filtering search for a quasi-monochromatic \gw with a \snr $\rho=1$ (corresponding to the best possible sensitivity that we could have) \cite{maggiore2008gravitational,Astone:2014esa}.
-Matched filtering correlates a model waveform with the data, and in the case of a purely sinusoidal signal, it is simply a fast Fourier transform of the data
+Matched filtering correlates a model waveform with the data, and in the case of a purely sinusoidal signal, it is simply a fast Fourier transform of the data neglecting the antenna patterns of the detectors, which induce $\mathcal{O}(1)$ changes

-where $S_n(f)$ is the noise power spectral density as a function of frequency $f$, and $\Tobs$ is the observation time.
-Here, we use the sensitivity curves for LISA and BBO given in \cite{Moore:2014lga}.\\ We can also write an equation for the distance reach to binaries at different frequencies \cite{maggiore2008gravitational}